asatarin/testing-distributed-systems/README.md

 ### Dropbox
-* [Mysteries of Dropbox Property-Based Testing of a Distributed Synchronization Service](http://www.cis.upenn.edu/~bcpierce/papers/mysteriesofdropbox.pdf) — example of how to use QuickCheck to test synchronisation in Dropbox and similar tools (Google Drive).
+* [Mysteries of Dropbox Property-Based Testing of a Distributed Synchronization Service](http://www.cis.upenn.edu/~bcpierce/papers/mysteriesofdropbox.pdf) — example of how to use QuickCheck to test synchronization in Dropbox and similar tools (Google Drive).
 John Hughes gave a [talk on this](https://youtu.be/H18vxq-VsCk).
 See also [QuickCheck](#quickcheck).
-* [Data Checking at Dropbox](https://youtu.be/WUaMN2kywR4) — If you have lots of data, you have to verify that is doesn't bit rot and protect it against rare bugs (e.g. race conditions) to guarantee long term durability.
+* [Data Checking at Dropbox](https://youtu.be/WUaMN2kywR4) — If you have lots of data, you have to verify that it did not suffer from bit rot and protect it against rare bugs (e.g. race conditions) to guarantee long term durability.
 This talks explains intricacies of building data consistency checker(s) at Dropbox scale.
-* [Dropbox's Exabyte Storage System](https://www.facebook.com/atscaleevents/videos/1741691622770601/) (aka Magic Pocket) talk by James Cowling — describes number of strategies to achieve exteremely high durability.
+* [Dropbox's Exabyte Storage System](https://www.facebook.com/atscaleevents/videos/1741691622770601/) (aka Magic Pocket) talk by James Cowling — describes number of strategies to achieve extremely high durability.
 This includes:
   - guard against faulty disks,
   - guard against software defects,